awsdocs/amazon-rds-user-guide/doc_source/CHAP_Troubleshooting.md

 ### Troubleshooting Connection Authentication<a name="CHAP_Troubleshooting.Connecting.Authorization"></a>

 If you can connect to your DB instance but you get authentication errors, you might want to reset the master user password for the DB instance\.
-You can do this by modifying the RDS instance; for more information, see one of the following topics:
+You can do this by modifying the RDS instance\.

+For more information about modifying a DB instance, see one of the following topics:
 + [Modifying a DB Instance Running the MySQL Database Engine](USER_ModifyInstance.MySQL.md)
 + [Modifying a DB Instance Running the Oracle Database Engine](USER_ModifyInstance.Oracle.md)
 + [Modifying a DB Instance Running the Microsoft SQL Server Database Engine](USER_ModifyInstance.SQLServer.md)